JaimyZR/JaimyZR/README.md

 Welcome to my personal repository!
 This is where I share my projects, experiments, and ideas in the world of software development, web development, and more.

 ## 🚀 About Me
 I'm a tech enthusiast with a passion for creating new gadgets and building interesting projects.
-When I'm not coding, you can probably find me jamming to some good music or exploring new ideas for my next project.

 ### 🔧 Skills & Technologies
-- **Learning**: HTML, CSS, JavaScript, Python
+- **Learning**: Linux, HTML, CSS, JavaScript, Python
 - **Tools**: Visual Studio Code
 - **Other**: Web development

 ## 🧰 My Projects
 Here are a few cool things I've been working on lately:

 - **HackNation_**: A community project focused on hacking, tech, and learning new things.
-It’s a place for like-minded people to come together and share their knowledge and ideas.
-- **H_TOOLS_**: A collection of useful tools and scripts for hackers, developers, and tech enthusiasts.
 - **3D Printing**: I'm working on building a small 3D printing business, **JaimyzPrintz**, where I offer pre-made prints and accessories.

 ## 📚 Currently Learning